 The city dominates the Gulf of Naples, expanding from the Sorrentine Peninsula to the volcanic area of the Phlegraean Fields.
 The most famous Neapolitan piazza is Piazza del Plebiscito, displaying the grand colonnade designed by Gioacchino Murat; in front of it is the magnificent Royal Palace designed by Domenico Fontana.
-Castel Nuovo's different but wellintegrated architectural lines, otherwise known as "Maschio Angioino", evoke the double role of palace and fortress that this building played during the domination of the Anjou and Aragon families.
+Castel Nuovo's different but well-integrated architectural lines, otherwise known as "Maschio Angioino", evoke the double role of palace and fortress that this building played during the domination of the Anjou and Aragon families.

 The churches in this city are countless.
-Over time,

-the Cathedral - erected upon pre-existing buildings, has undergone radical modifications to repair the damages caused by the earthquakes, especially on the outside.
+Over time, the Cathedral - erected upon pre-existing buildings, has undergone radical modifications to repair the damages caused by the earthquakes, especially on the outside.
 The interior hosts the famous "Cappella del Tesoro di San Gennaro" ("Chapel of St. Gennaro's Treasure"), with the two vials containing the Saint's blood.

-And last but not least, you will not miss the Sansevero Chapel, commonly called "Pietatella" (Little Pietà).
-Here you will be astonished by the "Cristo Velato" (Veiled Christ) by Giuseppe Sammartino, a masterpiece striking the eye with the extraordinary craftsmanship employed to sculpt the marble shroud over the body of Christ.
+And, last but not least, we will not miss the Sansevero Chapel, commonly called "Pietatella"

+(Little Pietà).
+Here, you will be astonished by the "Cristo Velato" (Veiled Christ) by Giuseppe Sammartino, a masterpiece striking the eye with the extraordinary craftsmanship employed to sculpt the marble shroud over the body of Christ.

-Naples is famous all over the world for its pizza.
-Yet, there is much more to this unique city's culinary traditions.
-You will be pleasantly surprised by the variety and richness of flavours and recipes you'll discover moving to the heart of the town, with its meandering streets and artisan shops, you will taste authentic mozzarella and try the best street food, such as pizza fritta or frittatina di maccheroni.
+Naples is famous all over the world for its pizza, yet, there is much more to this unique city's culinary traditions.
+You will be pleasantly surprised by the variety and richness of flavours and recipes.
+Moving to the heart of the town, with its meandering streets and artisan shops, we will try pizza fritta and frittatina di maccheroni.
+Naples' characteristic street food.
 Of course, we couldn't do without a delicious bruschetta with Colatura di alici (a special dressing with origins dating back to Roman times).